• Loading stock data...

 “If the coach makes it clear that the act is impermissible, then whether it is oral or in writing, athletes will likely perceive the edict as effective,” Heitner told FOS.
 “Given the publicity of the alleged ban, I doubt any athlete will be able to credibly state he was unaware of the policy.
 However, getting kicked off the team for a violation, whether the policy is in writing or not, does present legal issues.”

 Rodriguez’s ban has also brought into question players’ First Amendment rights.
-The Foundation of Individual Rights and Expression sent a letter to West Virginia athletic director Wren Baker on March 17 to ask his coach to overturn the ban.
+The Foundation for Individual Rights and Expression sent a letter to West Virginia athletic director Wren Baker on March 17 to ask his coach to overturn the ban.

 “We appreciate that Rodriguez wishes to project a certain image of his team to the public, but this directive violates the First Amendment rights of his student-athletes,” the letter said.
 “Accordingly, FIRE urges WVU to make clear to its football program that players are permitted to post dancing videos on social media platforms.”

 Baker’s response may be delayed.
 He’s currently looking for a basketball coach after Darian DeVries left to coach Indiana.
-DeVries and West Virginia narrowly missed the NCAA Tournament, prompting the state’s attorney general to launch an “investigation” into the snub.
+DeVries and West Virginia narrowly missed the NCAA tournament, prompting the state’s attorney general to launch an “investigation” into the snub.

 Linkedin